Carola Suárez-Orozco: Biography

-Education

-Suárez-Orozco received her Bachelor's degree in Development Studies from the University of California, Berkeley in 1978, and a Master's degree in Clinical Psychology from John F. Kennedy University in 1980.
+She received her Bachelor's degree in Development Studies from the University of California, Berkeley in 1978, and a Master's degree in Clinical Psychology from John F. Kennedy University in 1980.
 She went on to enroll at the California School of Professional Psychology, in 1988.
 She completed her Clinical Internship in the Department of Psychiatry at the University of California, San Diego, earning her Doctoral degree in Clinical Psychology in 1993.

 Career

+She began her professional career in the mid-1990s, initially working as a school psychologist at Escondido Union School District and as a guidance counselor at Cambridge Rindge and Latin School.
+In 1997, she joined the Harvard Graduate School of Education as a Research Associate and Lecturer, where she co-directed the Harvard Immigration Project.
+She also served as Managing Director of the Immigration Project and Co-Principal Investigator of the Longitudinal Immigrant Student Adaptation Study.

+In 2004, She became an associate professor at New York University’s Steinhardt School of Education in the Department of Applied Psychology and Teaching & Learning.
+She was promoted to full professor in 2006.
+During her time at NYU, she was involved in the development of the Immigration Studies Program and directed the School Psychology Program.
+In 2007, she was appointed Chair of the Department of Applied Psychology.

-Upon receiving her Doctoral degree, Suárez-Orozco held appointments as a school psychologist at Escondido Union School District as well as a guidance counselor at Cambridge Rindge and Latin School.
-In 1997, she became the Harvard Immigration Project Senior Research Associate in 2003.
-Following this appointment, she joined New York University’s Steinhardt School of Education as Associate Professor of Applied Psychology and Teaching & Learning in 2004, and later on became Professor of Applied Psychology in 2006.
-In 2012, she left New York University, and served as a Professor at the University of California, Los Angeles until 2022 and is now professor emeritus.
-She was appointed Professor in Residence at Harvard University Graduate School of Education in 2022 and directs the Immigration Initiative at Harvard.
-Since July 2022, she has been serving as Professor in Residence at Harvard University Graduate School of Education.
+In 2012, she left New York University, and served as a professor at the University of California, Los Angeles until 2022 and is now professor emeritus.
+She was appointed professor in residence at Harvard University Graduate School of Education in 2022 and directs the Immigration Initiative at Harvard.
+Since July 2022, she has been serving as professor in residence at Harvard University Graduate School of Education.
+In 2022, she was also appointed as the Director of the Immigration Initiative at Harvard.